 According to the course’s description, the scope of the class is to present students with the “knowledge to execute the deception cycle as the military deception officer of a special-operations force staff/conventional force staff during the conduct of an irregular warfare scenario in a problem-centered, active-learning environment.”

 Upon graduation, students will be familiar with a range of concepts, such as the five-phase deception cycle, SOF targeting Psychological Warfare, psychological operations deception and denial, precision influence targeting, and social network analysis/dark networks.
-Graduates will also be able to plan, execute, and terminate joint military deception operations in the conventional and SOF level.
+Graduates will also be able to plan, execute, and terminate joint military deception operations at the conventional and SOF level.

 Special Forces Physical Surveillance Course (SFPSC)

 The course takes place at both Fort Bragg and the National Capital Region.
-The SFPSC is open to Special Forces operators—who must be pre-selected—other U.S. SOF members, as well as selected allied forces.
+The SFPSC is open to Special Forces operators—who must be pre-selected — other U.S. SOF members, as well as selected allied forces.
 Class size is limited to 22 students, and there are four courses per year, each lasting eight weeks.
 American participants must have at a minimum secret clearance.

 The course scope states that students are to “be trained and practice physical surveillance techniques to understand the capabilities and limitations of adversarial physical surveillance teams in both urban and rural environments.
 This training is designed to increase survivability, situational awareness, and the force protection posture for SOF personnel.”

-Essentially, participants learn the dark arts of close-target reconnaissance, a highly-sensitive SOF mission that requires special traits—foremost the ability to blend in the environment and culture of the region they’re operating in.
+Essentially, participants learn the dark arts of close-target reconnaissance, a highly sensitive SOF mission that requires special traits—foremost the ability to blend in the environment and culture of the region they’re operating in.
 Because the course also takes place in the National Capital Region suggests that students conduct low-visibility surveillance and counterintelligence exercises, a practice pioneered by Delta Force during its early years.

 Special Operations Civil Affairs Medical Sergeant (SOCAMS)